 Know The Brand

 Most importantly the interviewer will want to know about you and what you can bring to the business.
 Why should they pick you for their store?
 Yes, you’re representing the brand but also their store, so your values must fit.
-A common question that also comes up frequently is, “tell me a time you have gone beyond a customers expectations?”, use your previous experience within retail to show just how high the level of customer service you have shown in a previous role.
-Perhaps use an example where you have managed to secure a very high sales figure, delivered items to a customer, kept in contact with a customer to ensure future sales.
+A common question that also comes up frequently is, “tell me a time you have gone beyond a customer’s expectations?” use your previous experience within retail to highlight the extensive level of customer service you have shown in a previous role.
+Perhaps use an example where you have managed to secure a very high sales figure, delivered items to a customer or even kept in contact with a customer to ensure future sales.
 All the above will show that you are equipped with the necessary skills to work within the store.

 Dress Code & Grooming

-Full black matching suit with a white plain crisp and clean shirt or a smart black knee length dress with black tights
+• Full black matching suit with a white plain crisp and clean shirt or a smart black knee length dress with black tights.

-Nails :- Must be a classic colour, either French, clear or red and definitely not chipped!
+• Nails - Must be a classic colour, either French, clear or red and definitely not chipped.

-Clean shaved, Hair styled neatly.
+• Grooming:- Clean shaven, hair styled neatly.
 No jewellery.

 • Prior to your interview, plan your journey to ensure you arrive on time.
 Freedom recommends the app Citymapper for planning your journey https://citymapper.com/london/